 Yes, there are still many new tweaks and enhancements that come with each iteration of Android but it’s not as obvious to many users.
 If you don’t know the names of each build of Android, or know what version numbers they are, you probably don’t care about the little details.

-If you can get a phone with Android 8 Oreo or Android 9 Pie, you’re doing well for yourself.
-Avoid anything older than that if at all possible.
+As we approach spring 2020 Android 10 is rolling out to a number of devices.
+If you can get a phone with Android 9 Pie, you’re doing well for yourself.
+Avoid anything older than Android 8 Oreo if at all possible.

 If you’re buying based on price, and want to keep things as cheap as possible, understand that you might not see another software release.
 It’s more or less “what you get today is what you’ll have tomorrow.”